 The campaign has since received an encouraging and positive response with over 7,000 page views, as well as being featured in numerous high profile publications including: Building, Construction Industry Council, Construction News, Health + Safety At Work, and Housebuilder & Developer.

 A number of contributions in the form of case studies were made from A-one+ Integrated Highways, Ardmore Construction Ltd, Ballymore, Bowmer & Kirkland, Interserve, Jerram Falkus, John F Hunt Demolition Ltd, John Sisk & Son Ltd, Mick George Ltd and Mulalley & Co Ltd.

-The following organisations also provided their own resources and valuable insight for the campaign: Agriyork 400 Ltd, Alcohol Concern, Constructing Better Health and DrugWise.
+The following organisations also provided their own resources and valuable insight for the campaign: Agriyork 400 Ltd, Alcohol Concern and DrugWise.

 In order to gain an understanding of how the industry has responded to the campaign, a survey was taken by the Scheme’s Monitors.
 The following results were collected from routine site and company visits across the United Kingdom:

 - 95% of Monitors felt sites are more aware of the need to address the issue of drugs and alcohol since the campaign

 - 87% have seen improvements in how sites are raising awareness of the issue

 - 74% would say more sites are now tackling the issue via induction and toolbox talks